 K. Windiate – already addressed her concerns

-S. Schultz – reviewed recent ZOOM meetings regarding guidelines for spending of American Rescue Funds.
+S. Schultz – WATCHED recent ZOOM meetings regarding guidelines for spending of American Rescue Funds.
 The MTA offered a much clearer presentation that was appropriate to our State as well as provided a summary.
 A list of Auditors was provided that are considered experts regarding these funds.
-Our Auditor was the top expert.
+Our AuditorS ON THE LIST.
 The MTA ZOOM was recorded and available for review if anyone is interested.
-This year BS&A require that our Chart of Accounts must be entered and implemented.
+This year BS&A require that THE STATES NEW Chart of Accounts must be entered and implemented.

 Regarding last night’s Planning Commission meeting, Sharon had some questions regarding an email that was sent from Deb Graber.
 S. Schultz noted that this email went to some of the member’s personal emails.
 There is a concern that this could open up the personal emails to falling under FOIA.
 Discussion regarding how these emails were obtained and the necessity to review with new Commissioners FOIA guidelines.
 B. Cook will speak with Township Attorney for any concerns.
 Members will be reminded that if they receive anything on their personal email, they should not open.
 Discussion continued with specific examples.